-- 3.3.1 The Chair is to be appointed by NHS England, with the approval of the Secretary of State. - 3.3.2 In addition to criteria specified at 3.1, this member must fulfil the following additional eligibility criteria: - a) The Chair will be independent. - b) Any other criteria as may be set out in any NHS England guidance. - 3.3.3 Individuals will not be eligible if: - a) They hold a role in another health and care organisation within the ICB area. - b) Any of the disqualification criteria set out in 3.2 apply.

-3.3.4 The term of office for the Chair will be three years and the total number of terms a Chair may serve is three.
+- 3.3.1 The ICB Chair27 is to be appointed by NHS England, with the approval of the Secretary of State for Health and Social Care. - 3.3.2 In addition to criteria specified at 3.1, this member must fulfil the following additional eligibility criteria: - a) The Chair will be independent - b) Any other criteria as may be set out in any NHS England guidance. - 3.3.3 Individuals will not be eligible if: - a) They hold a role in another health and care organisation within the ICB area - b) Any of the disqualification criteria set out in 3.2 apply - 3.3.4 The term of office for the Chair will be a maximum of X three years and the total number of terms a Chair may serve is X28 three28 terms.